India receives vital vaccines despite lockdown

 With previous deliveries of similar products failing in common throw-away packaging, SkyCell’s 2500C container model would enable the medicine to be kept in a controlled temperature environment of between +2 – +8°C for the entirety of their journey.
 The trouble came when a flight was canceled at the transfer point.
 While the Covid-19 epidemic closed down lanes to Mumbai airport, life-saving medicines were prevented from reaching people in need.
 Thus 56 SkyCell hybrid containers were deployed for this critical shipment.

-Fortunately, the pharma manufacturer had already implemented SkyCell’s hybrid container solution, enabling a steady cool temperature while being tracked by our temperature monitoring system.
-Since these hybrid containers had automatically charged to full capacity during the interim storage at Doha airport, they kept the medicine at a steady temperature of around 5°C for 72 hours after the arrival at Mumbai airport.
+During the actual shipment, our hybrid containers had automatically charged to full capacity during the interim storage at Doha airport, and kept the medicine at a steady temperature of around 5°C for 72 hours after the arrival at Mumbai airport.
 See below to compare the steady internal container temperature to the variable outside ambient temperature during transit.

 The collaboration between the pharma manufacturer, Qatar Airways, and our temperature control tracking team resulted in the direct release of the medicine onto the market, entirely safe and ready to be used by patients in India.
 Strong collaboration between the pharma manufacturer, airline and container tracking services are part and parcel to a supply chain that sustains demand, especially in unprecedented times.
 Looking ahead to the annual flu season and potential second waves of coronavirus, we’re adamant that coming together safeguards the lives of patients — for now, and tomorrow.